 Section 402(o)(1) also prohibits relaxing of WQBELs imposed pursuant to CWA sections 301(b)(1)(C) or 303(d) or (e).
 CWA section 301(b)(1)(C) requires the permitting authority to include effluent limitations “necessary to meet water quality standards, treatment standards, or schedules of compliance” established by federal or state laws and regulations.
 Clean Water Act section 303(d)-(e) requires inclusion of effluent limitations for those pollutants for which TMDLs have been established.
 However, backsliding may be allowed for these categories of WQBELs pursuant to one of six exceptions in CWA section 402(o)(2).
 Exceptions include when:

-There have been material and substantial alternations or additions to the permitted facility that justify the relaxation;
+There have been material and substantial alterations or additions to the permitted facility that justify the relaxation;

 New information (other than revised regulations, guidance, or test methods) is available that was not available at the time of permit issuance and that would have justified a less stringent effluent limitation.
 If the effluent limitation was based on water quality standards, any changes must result in a decrease in pollutants discharged;